 One more thing …

-Finally, keep in mind that online users will only syndicate your content if the information that you publish on your site is useful, educational, or highly entertaining.
-In other words, provide high-quality information that will add value to their sites and benefit their users.
+Also, keep in mind that online users will only want to syndicate your content if you provide great content that educates, engages, and entertains.
+In other words, you must provide high-quality information that can add great value to their sites and benefit their visitors.

-(Easily add great content to your site and get others to syndicate your content online using RSS feeds!)
+(Easily add content to your site and get others to syndicate your content online with RSS feeds!)

 If you need help coming up with content ideas subscribe to our FREE content creation course using the form below:

-- Wikipedia/RSS – General information about the benefits of using RSS feeds.
+- Wikipedia.org/RSS – Learn more about the benefits of using RSS.

 Congratulations!
-Now you know where your RSS feed is located, how to syndicate your content online using RSS, and how to display content from other websites and blogs on your site via their RSS feed.
+Now you know where your RSS feed is located, how to syndicate your content online using RSS feeds, and how to display someone else’s content on your site using their RSS feed.

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about the benefits of using WordPress please see other great articles and tutorials we have published on this site.
+Hopefully, this information has given you a better understanding of problems that can affect your web site and how WordPress can help you improve your business online.
+To read more about using WordPress for a business website please click on links to visit our related posts section.

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now